erwald/blog/posts/small-things-that-bug-me-in-sandersons-otherwise-good-stormlight-archive.md

   and then, just a few lines further down, it goes on:

-  > *We _do* have to do something\_, she thought, attuning the Rhythm of Peace in the back of her mind.
+  > _We have to do something_, she thought, attuning the Rhythm of Peace in the back of her mind.
 She sought comfort in its calm, soothing beats, soft and blended.
 Like a caress.
   >
   > Then she saw the dullforms.[^2]